rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

 ## ⚠️ Requirements

 > **Warning**: Ensure these dependencies are installed.
-The script will attempt to install missing dependencies.
+Though the script will attempt to install missing dependencies.

 - **FFmpeg and FFprobe**: Used for extracting information and frames from the video
 - **Zip**: Used for creating the `bootanimation.zip`